natsuapo/keplerjis/docs/index.md

 ## Introduction

-This system provides an enhancement of Kepler.gl which make it more powerful as a GIS tool, especially for spatial data scientists in Japan.
+This system is an adaption of Kepler.gl, which makes it more powerful as a GIS tool especially for spatial data scientists in Japan.
 The enhancement is made up of the following aspects:

 - [Data Loading](dl-main)
 - [Base Map](basemap)